adamwahada/adamwahada/README.md

 I have been coding for **4 years** and I am passionate about **backend development**, **microservice architecture**, and leveraging **modern backend technologies**, always striving to stay up-to-date with the latest advancements.
 I particularly enjoy **testing and experimenting with emerging AI innovations** to create modern, impactful solutions.
 I am also **interested in Machine Learning** and currently working on adding ML projects and skills to my profile.

 - 🌍  I'm based in Tunisia
-- 🖥️  See my portfolio at [GitHub](https://github.com/adamwahada)
 - ✉️  Contact me at [adam.wahada@esprit.tn](mailto:adam.wahada@esprit.tn)
 - 🚀  I'm currently working on [a World Quiz Game](http://worldquize), an interactive geography quiz application that helps users learn about countries, capitals, and famous personalities, while providing **engaging gameplay with friends**.
 - 👥  I'm open to collaborating on **building SaaS applications from scratch** or **integrating, modernizing, and securing existing applications** to enhance performance and efficiency.